Tarot for Beginners (5 FAQs): Tarot Cards for Beginners, Journaling & More

 4. Tarot seems too complicated for me.
 There are SO many cards to memorize!

 While Tarot can be overwhelming to the novice, I can assure you that you can learn it with dedication and practice.
 Practice, practice, practice!
 As far as memorizing definitions, I recommend you do not use the deck book to learn Tarot but rather as a reference.
 Tarot is to be felt by the spirit, not learned in the mind.
+And if you’d like to start with a basic oracle deck, here’s how to read oracle cards.

 5. How do I learn Tarot without reading the book?